JBicera/project1-AOS/cpu/src/Readme.md

 Please write your algorithm and logic for the VCPU scheduler in this readme.
 Include details about how the algorithm is designed and explain how your implementation fulfills the project requirements.
 Use pseudocode or simple explanations where necessary to make it easy to understand.

 Notes:
-virConnectPtr(conn) - Points to connection object representing ocnnection to hypervisor virConnectOpen() - Call to open connection to local system's hypervisor using "qemu:///system" virConnectClose(conn) - Closes connection to clean up virConnectListAllDomains - Collects a possibly-filtered list of all domains and returns an allocated array of information for each
+virConnectListAllDomains - Collects a possibly-filtered list of all domains and returns an allocated array of information for each
 	Flags can be used to filter reuslts for smaller targeted domains Modifies array of virDomainPtr objects, each representing a domain